Perry Saturn

 Perry Arthur Satullo (born October 25, 1966) is an American retired professional wrestler known by his ring name, Perry Saturn.
-Since debuting in 1990, Saturn wrestled for promotions including Extreme Championship Wrestling (ECW), World Championship Wrestling (WCW), the World Wrestling Federation (WWF, now WWE) and Total Nonstop Action Wrestling (TNA, now Impact).
-He was a former ECW World Tag Team Champion, WCW World Tag Team Champion, WCW World Television Champion, WWF European Champion and WWF Hardcore Champion.
-He has been recognized by commentators as one of the more relevant stars in WCW and ECW in the late 1990s.
+Since debuting in 1990, Saturn wrestled for promotions including Extreme Championship Wrestling (ECW), World Championship Wrestling (WCW), the World Wrestling Federation (WWF, now WWE) and Total Nonstop Action Wrestling (TNA).
+He is a former ECW World Tag Team Champion, WCW World Tag Team Champion, WCW World Television Champion, WWF European Champion and WWF Hardcore Champion.

 Early life

 Satullo enlisted in the United States Army for four years at the age of seventeen, before eventually embarking on a career in professional wrestling.
 Satullo finished a bachelor's degree before he became a full-time wrestler.
 Satullo is also a certified graduate of the U.S. Army Ranger School and has served in the United States Army Rangers.

 Professional wrestling career

 Early career (1990–1995)

 Satullo began training as a professional wrestler at Killer Kowalski's school in Malden, Massachusetts around 1988, taking the ring name Saturn from the Roman god of the same name before later tweaking it to Perry Saturn.
-He debuted on October 27, 1990, in Waltham, Massachusetts, wrestling for the United States Wrestling Association (USWA).
+He debuted on October 27, 1990, in Waltham, Massachusetts.
 Satullo also wrestled in Kowalski's International Wrestling Federation as "The Iron Horseman", a cowboy complete with black leather stetson and chaps.
 Satullo eventually won the IWF Light Heavyweight Championship.
 Satullo began wrestling for independent promotions throughout New England, as well as touring Japan with New Japan Pro-Wrestling in 1993.
-In 1992 he worked as enhancement talent in WWF.
+In June 1992 he worked as enhancement talent in WWF.

 While working as the manager of a nightclub in Boston, Satullo met bouncer George Caiazzo, who expressed an interest in becoming a wrestler.
 Satullo sent Caiazzo to Kowalski's school to train, and then offered to form a tag team with him.
 The Greek equivalent of the god Saturn was Cronus, so Satullo chose the ring name "John Kronus" for Caiazzo.
 As Saturn and Cronus were their cultures' respective gods of the harvest, Satullo proposed that they be known as "The Harvesters of Sorrow".
 Promoter Jerry Lawler advised Satullo that the significance of the name would not be evident to many fans, so they became known as The Eliminators.

-The Eliminators wrestled their first match together at a USWA house show in 1993.
+The Eliminators wrestled their first match together at a United States Wrestling Association (USWA) house show in 1993 in Tennessee.
 They were hired at a starting salary of $40 a week (they later successfully negotiated a 100% pay raise), and shared an apartment with four other wrestlers.
 The Eliminators won the World Tag Team Championship on May 2, 1994, from Satullo's mentor, Eddie Gilbert, and Brian Christopher.
 They held the titles until June 13 when they were defeated by PG-13.
 Satullo later traveled to Japan with Caiazzo to wrestle for Wrestle Association "R".
 On March 22, 1994, Saturn wrestled a dark match at a WWF Superstars taping in Lowell, MA.